dropserver

 Backend Code Caveats

-Do not store data using localStorage / sessionStorage from the backend code.
-Deno stores that data at a location that is different from the appspace data files, as a result it will not be in appspace backups, and may be lost at any point.
+Data stored in localStorage from the backend code may disappear.
+Deno stores that data at a location that is different from the appspace data files, as a result it will not be in appspace backups.
+The data may also disappear if the directory structure of the instance changes, or if bubblewrap is enabled or disabled.
 See this issue.

-Note: this is strictly about backend code.
-Feel free to use localStorage and sessionStorage in your frontend.
+This is strictly about backend code.
+Feel free to use localStorage in your frontend.

 Specify a file for Deno Key-Value DB